codeandcognition/koconut/README.md

 > - Starts a development server that will host a live preview of the application
 > - Starts a Sass watcher which automatically generates CSS from SCSS files as they are updated
+> - Starts a nodemon server that will host the backend server and update automatically when files are changed

 ### Development Scripts

 Command                    | Description
 -------------------------- | -----------------------------------------------------------------------------------------------
-`yarn run storybook`       | Starts the Storybook server on `:9009` `yarn run start-docs`      | Starts the documentation.js server on `:4001` `yarn run start-dev`       | Starts both the Storybook and documentation.js servers `yarn run flow`            | Starts a Flow server and type-checks your code `yarn run make-flow-nicer` | (Usually) fixes [Flow being mean to you](docs/flow.md#importing-a-new-module-from-node_modules)
+`yarn run start-docs`      | Starts the documentation.js server on `:4001` `yarn run flow`            | Starts a Flow server and type-checks your code `yarn run make-flow-nicer` | (Usually) fixes [Flow being mean to you](docs/flow.md#importing-a-new-module-from-node_modules)